RounitR/Car_Number_Plate_Detector/README.md

 - **requirements.txt**: Contains the list of dependencies for the project.

 ## Usage
-1. Upload a video file from the homepage.
+1. Upload a video file from the homepage.(You can find a sample video from uploads folder)
 2. The system processes the video and detects any valid number plates.
 3. The processed video with the detected plate is displayed and available for download.

-## License
-This project is licensed under the MIT License.

----

-You can adjust this content to suit your project's specifics.